DippityDapper/lokr-mod-manager/README.md

 ## Installing the Mod through the Mod Manager

 1. Click the `Mod Download` button and `Install`
-2. Once the loading bar says "Finished!" you may close the Manager and play!
+2. Give the mod some time to download, and once it says "Finished Installing!", you're good to play the game!
 3. Have fun!

 ---